vzhou842/victorzhou.com/content/posts/2019-02-15-why-webpack.md

 console.log('GeoArena Version ' + Constants.version);
 ```

-Each file is a **module** that declares its dependencies through `require()` calls and can export variables for use in other modules.
+Each file is a **module** that declares its dependencies through `require()`s and can export variables for use in other modules.
 All you have to do is run

 ```bash
 $ webpack